Acoustic measurements

 The final result of our work is a comprehensive engineering document.
 The report contains:

-calculated exposure results for each workstation, comparison with critical values, objective occupational risk assessment, and a clear indication of zones requiring priority intervention.
+calculated exposure results for each workstation, comparison with critical values, an objective occupational risk assessment, and a clear indication of zones requiring priority intervention.

 We also provide specific technical and organizational recommendations that will help you reduce noise in compliance with legal requirements.